gri38/django-joplin_vieweb/README.md

 1. Install [Joplin terminal](https://joplinapp.org/terminal/).
 Configure it and start it.

+2. Install joplin-vieweb with `pip install django-joplin-vieweb`

+3. Create a django project and configure it:

-2. Add "joplin_vieweb" to your INSTALLED_APPS settings.py like this:
+4. Add "joplin_vieweb" to your INSTALLED_APPS settings.py like this:
    ```
    INSTALLED_APPS = [
        ...